qed-solver/parser/README.md

 # Cosette Parser

-SQL parser for the [Cosette Solver](https://github.com/cosette-solver/cosette-rs) based on that of [Apache Calcite](https://calcite.apache.org/).
+SQL parser for the [Cosette Solver](https://github.com/cosette-solver) based on that of [Apache Calcite](https://calcite.apache.org/).

 ## Requirements

-Java version 11.
+Java version 17.

-## Get Cosette Parser
+## Get and Run the Cosette parser

 ### Download and build